-The striped wooden plank design helps prevent any wear to the wood that may be caused from bunny bites.
-The cage comes with seperate rooms with two seperate trays designed for multiple uses.
+The striped wooden plank design helps prevent any wear to the wood that may be caused by bunny bites.
+The cage comes with separate rooms with two separate trays designed for multiple uses.
 It’s very easy to clean the cage due to the pull out drawer.

 This cage is a fantastic mixture of both auburn and white, meaning it looks great as well as getting the job done!
-The multi level design means a nice spacious cage for your rabbit.
-With a seperate area for nesting whats not to love?
+The multi-level design means a nice spacious cage for your rabbit.
+With a separate area for nesting what’s not to love?
 Three large pullout trays will make cleaning this cage a much easier task.

 It’s durable in all conditions to due wire mesh and fir wood construction.
 This will help protect from all outdoor elements.
 The slanted roof design means water just trickles off rather than getting stuck on top of the cage!

 3. LZ Leisure Zone Rabbit Cage Wood House Pet Cage For Small Animals